mikrosk/mikrosk.github.io/sparrow/falcon_specification_19920826.md

          1  - Enable PSG data output to CODEC

 Note 1:  Bit 2 selects either data from the PSGIN pin or the
          CDDIN pin.
 That is data from the PSG or from the CODEC ADC.
 The selected data is presented to the matrix and to the adder described in note 2.
 The prototypes and early systems will not have the digital PSG available.
          In that case the PSGIN and CDDIN pins are connected together and the analog PSG output is fed to the CODEC channel 2 input.

 Note 2:  There are two sources of data for the CODEC DAC.
+Data
-Data coming from the matrix is enabled into an adder by a setting bit 1.
+         coming from the matrix is enabled into an adder by a setting bit 1.
 The output of the adder is the data sent to the CODEC DAC.
 The other input to the adder is the data selected by bit 2 (see note 1).

-xxFF8938 AUX A Control Field (RW)
+#### xxFF8938 AUX A Control Field (RW)

-D15D8
-D7D0

-L16-L19
-expn
-mute
-mux
-left gain
+    D15               D8  D7        D0
-right gain
+    L16-L19 expn mute mux left gain right gain

     L16-L19 - Left sample 4 least significant bits

     expn  - Expand

     mute  - Mute
             1 - Mute output

     mux   - Input Mux1
             00 - Channel 1 (microphone)
             11 - Channel 2 (PSG input)

     left gain , right gain
     0000 - 0 dB gain for ADC
        .
        .     ( 1.5dB increments )
        .
     1111 - 22.5 dB gain for ADC

 Note 1:  Prototypes and early systems will have an analog PSG
          which will be connected to the CODEC ADC channel 2 input as indicated.
 Eventually, a digital PSG will be used and connected as described under DAC control.
          Future use of channel 2 is reserved.

-xxFF893A AUX B Control Field (RW)
+#### xxFF893A AUX B Control Field (RW)

-D15D8
-D7D0

-R16-R19
-Left Attn
+    D15     D8        D7         D0
-Right Attn
+    R16-R19 Left Attn Right Attn OPort
-OPort

     R16-R19 - 4 least significant bits for right sample

     Left Attn - Left Channel D/A Attenuation
                 0000 - No attenuation
                 .
                 .     ( 1.5 dB steps )
                 .
                 1111 - 22.5 dB attenuation

     Right attn - Right Attenuation in 1.5dB steps

-    OPort- Output Port Control
+    OPort - Output Port Control

-xxFF893C AUX A Input Field (R)
+#### xxFF893C AUX A Input Field (R)

-D15D8
-D7D0

-L16-L19
-Exp
-Vld
-Oflw
- sts
-rev
+    D15             D8   D7  D0
+    L16-L19 Exp Vld Oflw sts rev

     Ls - Left Sample L16-L19